ueen/SnapdropFirefoxAddon/README.md

 <br>
 <i>can be enabled in the settings</i>
 <br>
-This runs Snapdrop in the background so you can send files/texts anytime and get notifications.
+This runs Snapdrop in the background so you can receive files/texts anytime and get notifications.

 ATTENTION:
 make sure that Snapdrop is only running once.